deeptigp/deeptigp.github.io/index.md

 -  Named Computing & Data Sciences (CDS) <a href="https://www.bu.edu/cds-faculty/culture-community/faculty/faculty-fellows/">Faculty Fellow</a> in 2024.
 - [July'24] Started as an Assistant Professor in CS at Boston University!
 - I am an Area chair at <a href="https://wacv2024.thecvf.com/"> WACV'24</a>!
-- 1 paper accepted at NeurIPS'23!
-- I am one of the Technical Program Chair for the conference <a href="https://www.aimlsystems.org/2023/">AIMLSystems 2023</a>
-- I am a co-organizer of XAI4CV workshop at CVPR'23!
-- I am a session chair of the featured papers panel at NeurIPS’22.
-- I moderated a panel discussion on Responsible AI research and in practice at the workshop on Responsible CV at ECCV’22.
-- I am one of the main organizers of <a href="https://sites.google.com/view/rcv-at-eccv-2022/home"> Responsible CV </a> at ECCV'22.
-- 2 papers accepted at ECCV'22!
-- I am serving as a Program Chair for <a href="https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks"> NeurIPS'22 Datasets and Benchmarks track </a>

 ## Professional Service